wpilibsuite/VisionBuildSamples/Java/readme.md

 This sample gets an image either from a USB camera or an already existing stream.
 It then restreams the input image in it's raw form in order to make it viewable on another system.
 It then creates an OpenCV sink from the camera, which allows us to grab OpenCV images.
 It then creates an output stream for an OpenCV image, for instance so you can stream an annotated image.
 The default sample just performs a color conversion from BGR to HSV, however from there it is easy to create your own OpenCV processing in order to run everything.
 In addition, it is possible to run a pipeline generated from GRIP.
+In addition, a connection to NetworkTables is set up, so you can send data regarding the targets back to your robot.

 ## Other configuration options
 The build script provides a few other configuration options.
 These include selecting the main class name, and providing an output name for the project.